-- (1) In any proceedings brought in England and Wales in respect of any offence to which this section applies it is immaterial to guilt whether or not the accused was a British citizen at the time of any act, omission or other event proof of which is required for conviction of the offence. - (2) This section applies to the following offences- - (a) any offence under this Act; - (b) conspiracy to commit an offence under this Act; - (c) any attempt to commit an offence under section 3 above; and - (d) incitement to commit an offence under this Act.
+- (1) In any proceedings brought in England and Wales in respect of any offence to which this section applies it is immaterial to guilt whether or not the accused was a British citizen at the time of any act, omission or other event proof of which is required for conviction of the offence. - (2) This section applies to the following offences- - (a) any offence under this Act; - F5(b) ..... - (c) any attempt to commit an offence under section 3 above; and - (d) incitement to commit an offence under this Act.